Back

 Stress

-Aging is inevitable.
-However, you could have a healthy, smooth, wrinkle-free forehead for as long as possible if you followed a good skincare routine and chose a healthy lifestyle.
+Ageing is inevitable, but you can keep a smooth forehead for far longer with a good skincare routine and a healthy lifestyle.

-Use a high-quality Sun Protection Factor (SPF), especially on the days that you must be exposed to the sun for a long time.
-SPF should be of at least 15 to be effective.
-(10)
+Use a good sunscreen, especially on days when you will be out in the sun for a while.
+To do much good, the SPF should be at least 15.10

-Forehead wrinkles do not appear suddenly; they develop over time.
-It is never too late to start using anti-wrinkle creams, serums, and treatments to enhance skin health and slow the aging signs down.
-(14)
+Forehead wrinkles do not show up overnight, they build slowly, so it is never too late to start.
+Anti-wrinkle creams, serums, and treatments can improve your skin and slow the signs of ageing.14

 One forehead across four stages, from smooth to deeply creased horizontal lines